Chariot-James/Inventory-Management-System/README.md

 # Inventory-Management-System
 An inventory management system for a dermatology office.
-Built with Streamlit and Python
+Built with Streamlit Python and MongoDB